Keith A. Hall

 Keith A. Hall is an American lawyer.
-He is a graduate of Centre College in Danville, Kentucky and has his law degree from the University of Louisville.
+He is a graduate of Centre College in Danville, Kentucky and has his Juris Doctor degree from the University of Louisville School of Law.
 He has served on the University of Louisville Board of Overseers and is a benefactor to the university's athletic programs.

 Hall was a Senior Vice President and Deputy General Counsel for Insight Communications prior to the company's acquisition by Time Warner Cable.

 He served as a presidential elector in the 2004 United States presidential election.

 Hall served in several high-level posts in the administration of Kentucky Governor Ernie Fletcher (R) and served as the Deputy Chair of gubernatorial transition under Mike Duncan, former Republican National Committee chairman and current Chairman of American Crossroads.
 Hall served as Kentucky's Director of Homeland Security in 2005.